sagemath/trac_to_gh/Issue 860.md

 # Issue 860: dsage -- update to fix a bunch of "rough edges"

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/860

 Original creator: was